How to Reach 30,000 people

 The Communion Service

-We have been live streaming conferences, gigs and live shows for a few years now but we have never before been asked to live stream from a tent in the middle of a field, where even phone signal is ropey!
-Luckily, we had a Phil from EtherLive on site with us who gave us a dedicated internet line which enabled us to have a strong connection to the outside world.
+We have been live streaming conferences, gigs and live shows for many years but live streaming from a tent in the middle of a field is a new exciting challenge.
+Luckily, we had Phil from EtherLive on site who provided us with a dedicated internet line that gave us a strong connection to the outside world.

-Once we knew we could have a stable internet connection we could then start planning our “starship enterprise” (Pauls comments!) of live streaming equipment.
-As we do a lot of live streaming we have a purpose built our own rack of vision mixing and live streaming kit.
-It is our Compact Live system, or as we like to call him, Clive.
-It has a vision mixing desk to cut between cameras and video playback, a system of talk back so the director can talk to the camera operators and the ability to live stream straight to Facebook.
-As a backup, we had two machines that did this!
+Once we knew we could have a stable internet connection we could then start planning our technical setup.
+As we do a lot of live streaming we have built our own bespoke rack of vision mixing and live streaming kit.
+It is our Compact Live system, or as we like to call him, CLive.
+CLive, has a vision mixing desk to cut between cameras and video playback, a system of talkback comms so the director can talk to the camera operators and the ability to live stream straight to Facebook.
+As a backup, we had two machines that also did this.

 I directed the cameras (4 positioned around the Glade Big Top and stage), cued the video playback and holding graphics.
 All the content we broadcast was also relayed to the big screen in the Big Top.
 It is always exciting doing a live broadcast and the pressure of getting it right is pretty intense.
 But we thrive on a challenge!